Ryan James (soccer): Club career

-In 2012, James began playing with the TFC Academy in the Canadian Soccer League and also appeared in the Premier Development League in a match in 2015.
+In 2012, James began playing with the TFC Academy in the first division of the Canadian Soccer League.
+He also appeared with TFC Academy in a Premier Development League match in 2015.

 At the 2016 MLS SuperDraft, James was drafted in the third round (52nd overall) by Sporting Kansas City.
 He attended pre-season with the team, however, he did not ultimately sign with the club.

 In March 2016, James signed with the Rochester Rhinos of the USL.

 In December 2017, James signed with Nashville SC in the USL, for the 2018 season.

 In November 2018, James signed a one-year contract, with a club option for 2020 with Pittsburgh Riverhounds SC.
 In April 2019, he was named to the USL Championship Team of the Week for the first time.
-He scored his first goal for the Riverhounds on August 1, 2020 against Philadelphia Union II.
+He scored his first goal for the Riverhounds on August 1, 2020, against Philadelphia Union II.
 After scoring a brace against the Hartford Athletic on August 28, 2020, James was named USL Championship Player of the Week (and named to the Team of the Week).
 After another two-goal performance against the Hartford Athletic on September 12, he was once again named to the Team of the Week.
 For the 2020 season, he was named the Steel Army (the Riverhounds' supporters group) Player of the Year.

 In December 2020, James signed a multi-year contract with Birmingham Legion FC.
-He scored his first goal for the Legion on July 9, 2022 against the Charleston Battery.
+He scored his first goal for the Legion on July 9, 2022, against the Charleston Battery.
 In July 2022, he was named to the USL Team of the Week.

 In February 2023, he signed a one-year contract with a club option for 2024, with the HFX Wanderers in the Canadian Premier League.
+He was named an assistant captain for the 2023 season.
+He made his debut for the club on April 15, 2023, against Atlético Ottawa.
+In July 2023, it was announced that he would miss the remainder of the season after undergoing surgery due to injury.
+In December 2023, the Wanderers declined his option for 2024.